emf-creaf/traits4models/README.md

-medfatetraits - From plant trait data bases to medfate species parameters
+medfatetraits - From plant trait data to model parameters
 ================

 <!-- badges: start -->